List of Star Wars spacecraft: Dooku's solar sailer

 Darth Tyranus, also known as Count Dooku (Christopher Lee), reaches Coruscant near the end of Star Wars: Episode II – Attack of the Clones aboard a Punworcca 116-class interstellar sloop, better known as a "solar sailer", built by the Huppla Pasa Tisc Shipwright Collective.
 The ship, which also appears multiple times in Star Wars: The Clone Wars, is equipped with a solar sail which was originally part of the concept for the Naboo royal starship in Star Wars: Episode I – The Phantom Menace.
 However the model was redesigned to reflect the harsher environment of Geonosis and the insectoid Geonosians, resembling both a beetle and a butterfly.
 Originally it was to have separate pilot and passenger compartments, but during production this was altered and a forward cockpit bubble was added when it was determined there was a need for a shot of Dooku sitting next to his pilot.
 It is somewhat similar to the private Antonov An-2 plane in real life.
 During filming of Attack of the Clones, a full-size model of the sailer was built in order to stage the lightsaber duel between Count Dooku and Yoda (Frank Oz).

 According to Star Wars canon sources, the solar sailer is a luxurious yacht commissioned by Dooku from his allies on Geonosis prior to the outbreak of the Clone Wars.
 While only 16.7 m long, it is surprisingly spacious with room for Dooku's databook library and fast with a Class 1.5 hyperdrive.
 Instead of carrying fuel, the sailer deploys a 100 m wide sail which collects interstellar energy and channels it directly to the engines.
-To defend it from attack, the vessel is equipped with eighty-four tractor/repulsor beam projectors.
+To defend itself from attack, the vessel is equipped with eighty-four tractor/repulsor beam projectors.